qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 Note that all the text inside the `<div>` tag is treated as HTML, not Markdown.
 In kramdown you can also use the "block attribute" `{: .sidebox}` after a paragraph to create a sidebar, or use a "refdef" which allows the sidebox to contain multiple paragraphs.
 Both of these approaches are better because you can use Markdown syntax inside the sidebar... but also worse because only kramdown will understand your code.

+## Traffic data

+I am using [Google Analytics](http://www.google.ca/analytics/) for traffic data.
+After you sign up you'll be give a Javascript snippet to put in your web pages; I inserted mine right before `</body>` in `/layouts/default.html`.

+## Table-of-contents generation

+Kramdown has a feature for [automatic generation of a table of contents](http://kramdown.gettalong.org/converter/html.html#toc) for long posts like this one.
+Sadly I'm not using Kramdown so I don't have access to it.

 ## Markdown everywhere

 By the way, no matter whether you're using GitHub or not or Jekyll or not, there's no need to write web sites in HTML anymore.
 No matter how crappy your web hosting provider might be, no matter whether you're allowed to run scripts or not, you can still author pages in Markdown, thanks to a nifty library called [mdwiki](http://dynalon.github.io/mdwiki/#!index.md).
 This thing uses Javascript to convert markdown to HTML, 100% client-side, so you don't have to worry about what your web host may or may not support.
 On GitHub, you may as well use Jekyll, but I must admit, it looks like mdwiki has a fantastic feature set, probably better than I'll get with Jekyll.
 But the important thing is, I don't have to write HTML anymore.
 Good riddance!